wy82/Fast-Robots/docs/_pages/lab-12.md

 To show that this actually works, we include an video of the Serial plotter readings after making 90 degree rotations:

-YOUTUBE
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lfEleWTGCto" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Although it might be hard to see the exact yaw values, the rotations roughly change the yaw values by somewhere between 90 to 100 degrees each turn with virtually no noise whatsoever, suggesting that the data is both quite precise and accurate.
-It also avoid pretty much all of the drift problems associated with naively integrating the gyroscope.
+It also avoids drift problems from the gyroscope to some extent, as the values seem to stabilize after a while.

-This obviously isn't the most rigorous test of the DMP, and it is definitely worth further investigating the error and biases of the yaw readings using this approach.
-However, for the purposes of this lab, it is enough to perform pretty accurate orientation control.
+It is admittedly hard to say what exactly the sensor fusion algorithms are doing, since the DMP is essentially a black box.This obviously also isn't the most rigorous test of the DMP, and it is definitely worth further investigating the error and biases of the yaw readings using this approach.

+In hindsight, calculating orientation with a magnetometer may not be a good idea in the first place, since the IMU was placed very closely to the motors.
+The magnetic field interference certainly isn't i.i.d.
+Gaussian, so it wouldn't be surprising if that made the orientation readings inaccurate.
+There were certainly many occasions where the yaw readings became completely meaningless and the robot would lose control over orientation.

+To mitigate issues with interference, periodic pauses were inserted between each movement, and the yaw control was repeated with refining tolerances to hopefully correct the orientation if the yaw values became more accurate over an idle period.
+This seemed to help some of the time, but it was still admittedly pretty unreliable.
+The accuracy of a PID control based approach depends almost entirely on the level of orientation control, so this made getting a successful run pretty difficult overall.

+A better solution may have been to simply use a localization algorithm, and possible use the orientation readings from the IMU to correct mistakes.
+Since the IMU would inevitably give inaccurate readings, it might be better to discount the confidence in the IMU readings.
+A more interesting approach would be to use the magnetometer from the IMU as a motor encoder, and to hopefully improve the prediction step of the Bayes Filter this way.

+Finally, another approach that would be interesting to try would be to attempt some form of optimal control with LQR and somehow integrate that with path planning, but this would only really work if the robot had a better way to localize itself in the map.